Lyon and Norway forward Ada Hegerberg: A salute to the history-maker

 Hegerberg finally re-entered the fray on the inaugural night of the very first Women's Champions League group stage away to Häcken in October 2021.
 Just over a month later, on 14 November, she ended her 707-day wait for a goal when she struck against Paris Saint-Germain, adding another within three minutes.

 She was then back among the European goals on 9 December with two at Benfica, passing 50 in Europe for Lyon – the first player to score that many for a single club.
-And after nearly five years away from the Norway team, she returned to the international fold with a hat-trick against Kosovo on 7 April, just a few months ahead of UEFA Women's EURO 2022.
+And after nearly five years away from the Norway team, she returned to the international fold with a hat-trick against Kosovo on 7 April 2022.

-These are exciting times for a player first tipped for success after making her top-flight Norwegian debut for Kolbotn aged 15, since when she has racked up more than 300 career goals, including a record 15 in the 2017/18 Women's Champions League.
-In 2015/16, she was voted UEFA Best Women's Player in Europe, and with the inaugural 2018 women's Ballon d'Or also in her possession, we salute a player boasting a goal haul that would be the envy of strikers a decade older than her 26 years of age.
+Even another serious injury has not halted the scoring prowess of a played tipped for the top after making her top-flight Norwegian debut for Kolbotn aged 15, since when she has racked up more than 300 career goals, including a record 15 in the 2017/18 Women's Champions League.
+In 2015/16, she was voted UEFA Best Women's Player in Europe, and with the inaugural 2018 women's Ballon d'Or also in her possession, we salute a player boasting a goal haul that would be the envy of strikers a decade older then a player still in her 20s.

 - 2016 scorers: How Hegerberg topped Ronaldo